ansible-community/images/docs/execution-environments/community-ee-release-process.md

 Before starting a release:

-- Confirm the target `ansible-core` version and execution environment revision.
+- Confirm the target `ansible-core` version and execution environment revision as described in [Release tag](#release-tag).
-- Confirm that both explicit requirements files use the target `ansible-core` pin.
+- Confirm that both explicit requirements files use the target `ansible-core` pin as described in [Release tag](#release-tag).
-- Prepare any required changes to the execution environment inputs and merge them.
+- Prepare any required changes to the execution environment inputs in [Prepare the execution environments](#prepare-the-execution-environments), and merge them.
 - Draft the release announcement using [`community-ee-announcement.md`](./community-ee-announcement.md).

 ## Prepare the execution environments